jucardi/go-streams/README.md

 - Consumable.
 The elements of a stream are only visited once during the life of a stream.
 Like an Iterator, a new stream must be generated to revisit the same elements of the source.

 Currently Streams can be obtain in two ways:
-- From an array via streams.FromArray(array interface{}), where the `array` parameter can be any array or slice implementation.
+- From an array via `streams.FromArray(array interface{})`, where the `array` parameter can be any array or slice implementation.
-- From an implementation of streams.ICollection via streams.FromCollection(collection ICollection)
+- From an implementation of `streams.ICollection` via `streams.FromCollection(collection ICollection)`

-**Streams specifically for basic types, such as `StringStream` or `IntStream` will be coming soon**
+**Streams specifically for basic types, such as `StringStream` and `IntStream` will be coming soon**

 ## Stream operations and pipelines

 Stream operations are divided into intermediate and terminal operations, and are combined to form stream pipelines.
-A stream pipeline consists of a source (such as a Collection, an array, a generator function, or an I/O channel); followed by zero or more intermediate operations such as Filter(), Exclude() or Sort() and a terminal operation such as ForEach() or First()
+A stream pipeline consists of a source (such as a Collection, an array, a generator function, or an I/O channel); followed by zero or more intermediate operations such as `Filter()`, `Exclude()` or `Sort()` and a terminal operation such as `ForEach()` or `First()`

 Intermediate operations return a new stream.
-They are always lazy; executing an intermediate operation such as Filter() or OrderBy() does not actually perform any action, but instead register the action into the stream that, when traversed, will execute all filtering and sorting criteria at once.
-Traversal of the pipeline source does not begin until the terminal operation of the pipeline is executed, such as First(), Last(), ToArray()
+They are always lazy; executing an intermediate operation such as `Filter()` or `OrderBy()` does not actually perform any action, but instead register the action into the stream that, when traversed, will execute all filtering and sorting criteria at once.
+Traversal of the pipeline source does not begin until the terminal operation of the pipeline is executed, such as `First()`, `Last()`, `ToArray()`

-Terminal operations, such as ForEach(), First(), Last(), ParallelForEach() or ToArray(), may traverse the stream to produce a result or a side-effect.
+Terminal operations, such as `ForEach()`, `First()`, `Last()`, `ParallelForEach()` or `ToArray()`, may traverse the stream to produce a result or a side-effect.
 After the terminal operation is performed, the stream pipeline is considered consumed, and can no longer be used; if you need to traverse the same data source again, you must return to the data source to get a new stream.
 In almost all cases, terminal operations are eager, completing their traversal of the data source and processing of the pipeline before returning